sngmng6506/Real-time-Anomaly-Detection-System/README.md

 ### 1. Overview

-This document defines the integration specifications between **NestJS (Main Server)**, which collects sensor data (temperature, vibration, etc.) from manufacturing sites, and **Python FastAPI (AI Engine)**, which analyzes this data to detect anomalies.
+This document defines the integration specifications between **NestJS (Main Server)**, which collects sensor data (temperature, vibration, etc.) from manufacturing sites, and **Python FastAPI (AI Engine)**, which analyzes this data to detect anomalies

 ---